DzianCPP/IW_T2.1/README.md

 <b>Description:</b>

 The goal of the task is to create a simple page with a form to collect data from a user (email, full name, gender, and status) and to send it via a POST request.

+Other app's features:
+- Add user
+- View all users
+- View one user (by ID)
+- Edit users' information
+- Delete user (by ID)

 Tech stack:
 HTML, CSS, php, js, json